 Carl W. Ernst

-Co-Director, Carolina Center for the Study of the Middle East and Muslim Civilizations
+Co-Director, UNC Center for Middle East and Islamic Studies

 Co-Editor, Islamic Civilization and Muslim Networks Series, University of North Carolina Press.

 Ph.D., Harvard University, The Study of Religion, 1981

 - General and critical issues of Islamic studies